Skip to main content

 There is little safety data for NAD+ supplementation in children.
 We do not recommend NAD+ products for children or teens outside of a specialist setting.
 Adolescents with chronic fatigue should be evaluated for sleep, mental health, and nutrient deficiencies first.

 Look for transparent dosing (no proprietary blends), third-party testing (NSF or USP certification), and a short ingredient list.
 Skip products that promise to do everything for everyone.
-A clean greens powder is a fine convenience tool when whole vegetables are not realistic.
+A well-formulated greens powder is a fine convenience tool when whole vegetables are not realistic.

 NAD+ supplements at standard doses (300 to 1000 mg of NR per day) are well tolerated.
 At very high doses, methyl-group depletion (the body running short of compounds it uses to recycle and clear NAD) is a theoretical concern.
 We sometimes pair higher doses with TMG (a methyl donor) to support balance.